 Open and execute a SPARQL file

 Create a SPARQL file with a query or open an existing one.
-Press the run button on the editor toolbar or Ctrl+Enter shortcut.
+Press the Run button in the editor toolbar or Ctrl+Enter shortcut.

 from the query are used to replace URIs with corresponding prefixed names.

 Execute button or Ctrl+Enter to rerun the query or

 Export to file button to export the query results in a file in CSV, TSV, XML, JSON, Apache Thrift or Text formats.